MrKevinNa/KBO2020/README.md

 <!-- badges: end -->

-The goal of KBO2020 is to provide KBO Hitters and Pitchers’ stats.
+The goal of KBO2020 is to provide KBO stat data.

 ## Installation